carly-west/cse212-final-project/1-queue.md

 ### Appending values
-This operation is also known by the name of "enqueue", and it adds the value to the end of the queue.
+This operation is also known by the name "enqueue", and it adds the value to the end of the queue.

 This will have an **O(1)** performance.
 ```